 Stelios Haji-Ioannou: Founder of EasyJet Airlines

 Stelios is a Greek Cypriot who founded Easy Jet at the age of 28.
-He is probably one of Cyprus’s only billionaires and most celebrated Cypriot’s.
+He is one of a handful of Cyprus billionaires.

 The Malcolm Cat Sanctuary

 If you go to either of these places, please be sure to bring plenty of treats and plenty of love because the cats love to be pet and fed.
-You can also make a donation by visiting their website www.malcolmcat.org.
+You can also donate by visiting their website www.malcolmcat.org.

 Cyprus is an archaeologist’s dream come true.
-Every year archaeologists from around the world visit the island hoping to uncover stories of lives from the past and discover new secrets of ancient civilization.
+Every year archaeologists from around the world visit the island, hoping to uncover stories of lives from the past and discover new secrets of an ancient civilization.

 You don’t need to be a historian or archaeologist to enjoy or imagine how the ancient people of Cyprus and Romans lived.
 There are plenty of places for the average person to visit.

-Archaeological sites like the “Tombs of the kings”, an underground tombs carved out of SOLID ROCK which dates back to the 4th are one of many archaeological sites you can visit.
+Archaeological site “Tombs of the kings” is an underground tomb carved out of SOLID ROCK, which dates back to the 4th century is one of many archaeological sites you can visit.